ninadkale98/dspcoder/docs/source/index.rst

 This documentation includes collection of all important questions

-Check out the :doc:`Coding Questions` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Coding Questions` section for further information

 .. note::

    This project is under active development.
-Lumache has its documentation hosted on Read the Docs.
+DSPCoder has its documentation hosted on Read the Docs.

 Contents
 --------